Gasherbrum II: Climbing history

 The mountains of the Gasherbrum group were explored in 1909 by the Duke of the Abruzzi and Vittorio Sella.
 The Abruzzi Glacier, a tributary of the Baltoro Glacier, is named after the Duke.

 In 1934, Günter Dyhrenfurth and his International Himalayan Expedition, including André Roch, explored Gasherbrum I and II, making it 6250 m up Gasherbrum II.

 The first ascent came on July 7, 1956, by Austrians Fritz Moravec, Josef Larch and Hans Willenpart by the Southwest Ridge.
 After they set up Camp I, they had to descend, and found the camp—and all their supplies and food—buried by an avalanche when they returned.
 Despite this, they decided to make a quick summit attempt.
 After opening up a route, they left Camp III on July 6.
 The group spent the night in a bivouac sack and reached the top at 11:30 am the next day.

 1970s

-In 1975, four expeditions successfully climbed Gasherbrum II, including Jean-Pierre Fresafond's French expedition, a Polish group under Janusz Onyszkiewicz, and another Polish expedition led by Wanda Rutkiewicz.
+In 1975, four expeditions successfully climbed Gasherbrum II, including Jean-Pierre Fresafond's French expedition, a Polish group under Janusz Onyszkiewicz.
+On August 12, 1975 Anna Okopińska and Haliną Krüger-Syrokomską became the first women to reach the summit of the mountain, they were members of another Polish expedition which was led by Wanda Rutkiewicz.

 Four years later, a Chilean group claimed to have used the "normal" route to reach the top.
 Several others, including Reinhard Karl, Hanns Schell, and Kurt Diemberger also reached the summit.